apollographql/apollo-link-persisted-queries/README.md

 Automatic Persisted Queries
 ---

+> **NOTE:** This project has been merged into the `@apollo/client` core, which means it is now being maintained in the https://github.com/apollographql/apollo-client repo.
+Refer to the [updated docs](https://www.apollographql.com/docs/react/api/link/persisted-queries/) for usage instructions.

 ## Problem to solve
 Unlike REST APIs that use a fixed URL to load data, GraphQL provides a rich query language that can be used to express the shape of application data requirements.
 This is a marvellous advancement in technology, but it comes at a cost: GraphQL query strings are often much longer than REST URLS — in some cases by many kilobytes.